-We’re big fans of the Vega-Lite project, which defines a syntax for transforming raw data into a wide range of visualisations.
-Now, with our new Flourish Vega-Lite template, it’s easy to create, publish and share any Vega-Lite visualisation type in Flourish.
+We’re big fans of the Vega-Lite project, which defines a syntax for transforming raw data into a wide range of visualizations.
+Now, with our new Flourish Vega-Lite template, it’s easy to create, publish and share any Vega-Lite visualization type in Flourish.

 Working with Vega-Lite needs you to be comfortable editing JSON, so it’s not quite the “no coding” approach that the rest of Flourish allows.
 But if you’re new to coding, we’d still recommend giving it a go - it could be just the place to start.

 Here’s how to make any of the Vega-Lite examples work with your own data.

 - Choose the chart type you want to use on the Vega-Lite examples page